macchina-io/macchina.io/README.md

 This is the GPL-licensed version of macchina.io EDGE.

-A [commercially-licensed version](https://macchina.io/edge) with an extended feature set and professional support is available.
+A [commercially-licensed version](https://macchina.io/edge) with an extended feature set, full source code and professional support is available.

 Note that this GPL-licensed version: